 Being the pie lover that I am, my wooden rolling pin is an important item in my kitchen.
 I’ve been using the same rolling pin for 37 years, and it’s in beautiful condition.
 I’ve taken care of it over the years, but it’s not complicated; just a few simple tips will keep yours in great condition, too.

 After using your rolling pin, wash it in hot water.
-Don’t use soap which can strip the oils out of the wood.
+Don’t use soap, which can strip the oils out of the wood.
 And definitely never allow your rolling pin to sit in water for any amount of time.
 This will cause the wood to swell, and possibly crack once it’s dried out.
-And don’t ever put a wooden rolling pin in your dishwasher.
-After washing, dry your pin completely before storing.

 It is often recommended that wooden rolling pins be wiped with food grade mineral oil to create a waterproof seal, to keep pastry from sticking to it, and to keep the wood from drying out.
 Mineral oil is a distillation product of petroleum, so that’s definitely not something I personally would do or recommend.

 If the wood in your rolling pin appears to be drying out, use an oil that is safe to eat and won’t go rancid.
 Most vegetable oils or even lard are not appropriate because they do go rancid fairly quickly.
-Coconut oil, on the other hand, does not easily go rancid and is a good alternative to mineral oil for protecting your rolling pin.
+Coconut oil, on the other hand, is a very stable oil and does not easily go rancid.
+It’s is a good alternative to mineral oil for seasoning and protecting your rolling pin.

 Keep these tips in mind if you have other wooden items in your kitchen.
 Each of them holds true for cutting boards, salad bowls and wooden spoons as well.